junxit/us-congress-bills-115/metadata.md

 - 2018-07-30 — Committee on Foreign Relations.
 Reported by Senator Corker without amendment and with an amended preamble.
 Without written report.
 - 2018-07-30 — Committee on Foreign Relations.
 Reported by Senator Corker without amendment and with an amended preamble.
 Without written report.
 - 2018-07-30 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 545.
+- 2018-11-28 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and an amended preamble by Unanimous Consent.(consideration: CR S7194)
+- 2018-11-28 — Resolution agreed to in Senate without amendment and an amended preamble by Unanimous Consent. (consideration: CR S7194)